dersam/vagrantshell/README.md

 ### Directories

-A default root directory of `develop.vagrant.localhost` will be created in `sites`.
+A default root directory of `develop.vagrant.test` will be created in `sites`.
 There is a wildcard vhost entry which will serve any content within the `sites` directory, using the exact directory name created.

-By default, the server parses documents from `/vagrant/sites/develop.vagrant.localhost`.
+By default, the server parses documents from `/vagrant/sites/develop.vagrant.test`.
 Additional sites can be created under `/vagrant/sites` to test different codebases.
-On your host machine, point your IDE or editor to `/your/local/path/vagrantshell/sites/develop.vagrant.localhost` to make changes.
+On your host machine, point your IDE or editor to `/your/local/path/vagrantshell/sites/develop.vagrant.test` to make changes.

 ### Access from Web browser

-Browse to the address at `develop.vagrant.localhost` using `HTTP` or `HTTPS`.
+Browse to the address at `develop.vagrant.test` using `HTTP` or `HTTPS`.
 This will work so long as the hosts file has been updated.
 Note that the `SPDY` / `HTTP2` protocol will be used.

+While the directory named after the desired domain name is where the project exists, the official root served by Nginx is `yourdomain.vagrant.test/current`, so add any public files in `current`, while any sensitive configs or other server and code information can go directly underneath the `yourdomain.vagrant.test` directory.

 ### Adding new virtual hosts

 Create a new directory in `sites`.
 Nginx will automatically pick up on it.
 A corresponding `/etc/hosts` entry should exist, otherwise the new directory will be inaccessible.
-For example, create a directory, `tests.vagrant.localhost` or `foobar.localhost` in `sites`, and edit the host's host file to include `192.168.80.80 foobar.localhost`, then browse to it.
+For example, create a directory, `m2.vagrant.test` or `foobar.test` in `sites`, and edit the host's host file to include `192.168.70.70 foobar.test`, then browse to it.
 **The directory name will be exactly what should be typed in a browser's address bar.**